Bootstrap core Habitat packages

 You need to upload packages to populate Habitat Builder deployment.

-To help bootstrap your On-Prem Builder with core packages, you can install the habitat/pkg-sync
+To help bootstrap your On-Prem Builder with core packages, you can install the habitat/pkg-sync package.

 This package downloads packages from the public SaaS Builder and then uploads them in bulk to your Habitat Builder deployment.